berylliumsec/eclipse/README.md

 ## Why Eclipse?

-In today's digital age, the confidentiality and privacy of information are paramount.
-Eclipse is designed to address the growing concerns surrounding sensitive data management.
+Eclipse was designed as a part of [Nebula Pro](https://www.berylliumsec.com/nebula-pro-overview), the first AI Powered Penetration Testing Application.
+Eclipse was designed to address the growing concerns surrounding sensitive data management.
 Unlike traditional methods, Eclipse is not limited to identifying explicitly defined sensitive information; it delves deeper, detecting any sentences that may hint at or contain sensitive information.

 **Sensitive Information Detection**: Eclipse can process documents to identify not only explicit sensitive information but also sentences that suggest the presence of such data else where.
 This makes it a useful invaluable tool for preliminary reviews when you need to quickly identify potential sensitive content in your documents.